Trina0224/WalkingWithGod/README.md

 33. auto detect language and display the user's language.
 36. Only display number keys on iPad or iPhone. (it works sometimes... why?)
 37. Display style is strange on the Android phone.
-41. I incountered error default-verse a time.
+41. I encountered an error default-verse a time.
 I got Job-5-44-44, need to follow up this issue.
 44. Can we do pull down and refresh everything? (https://stackoverflow.com/questions/46190436/how-to-detect-pull-to-refresh) or???(actually it's working on Android.)
 48. I found some verses from source 2. will cause huge data download from server.
 That's a bug.. will check later.
 49. Work on background change issue.
 (12/30)

 # Nice to have:
-38. need Hebrew book names.
-I learned bible Hebrew and updated OT parts to Hebrew.
-(1/15/2021)
+(moved to Done section.
+1/15/2021)

 # Done: